Muna'fi'qeen: Imposter believers—the Narcissist in the society of believers of exalted last Messenger Muhammad Sal'lallaa'hoalaih'wa'salam

 They are the people who fear the sound of thunder, a phobia called Brontophobia, also known Astraphobia.
 In an effort to avoid listening the sound of the thunder, when in the open, they cover their ears.

-: Know it; Allah the Exalted is all-encompassing those who are deniers - non-believing.
-It is nominal sentence.
+Know it; Allah the Exalted is

 The lightening might soon blur - obscure their vision faculty—Ophthalmic effect.